 During Autumn and Winter we often experience a large amount of rainfall around Warrington and Cheshire.
 Dark nights roll in and it’s easy for drains to become backed up, leaving water with nowhere to go.
 Experiencing a flood at your property can be devastating.
 However, it isn’t impossible to restore.

-Here at Rainbow International Warrington our blog this week looks into the process of restoring your property after a flood.
+Here at Rainbow Restoration Warrington our blog this week looks into the process of restoring your property after a flood.

 Floods and the UK